Simacoder/airbnb-clone-project/README.md

 Provides administrators with oversight capabilities including user management, content moderation, and system analytics.
 This ensures the platform remains healthy, secure, and scalable.

+> [!WARNING]
+> Never expose sensitive information such as API keys, database credentials, or JWT secrets in your source code or public repositories.
+Use environment variables and secure secret management tools to keep your credentials safe—especially in CI/CD environments.

 ## API Security
 Security is a critical part of this project to protect sensitive user data, maintain platform integrity, and ensure safe financial transactions.
 The following security measures are implemented to safeguard the system: